coPesea03/COP4610csearcy/README.md

-# COP4610csearcy
+# COP4610 Course Work

-Course Work from COP4610 - I do not own any of these projects, and my submissions are stored by MOSS
+Hello!
+This repository stores my 3 projects from COP4610 (Operating Systems) at Florida State University, with professor Andy Wang.
+I do not own any of the prompts or assignments for this course, and, if requested, I will take down this post.

+In this course, our 3 projects (and grade recieved) were:
+- **Project 1:** Interactive Shell (A)
+- **Project 2:** Elevator Kernel Module (A+)
+- **Project 3:** FAT32 File System (C+)

+In the end I recieved a B+ for the course.